Steve Broussard: Coaching career

 In 2011, Broussard moved to Arizona State University to coach receivers under head coach Dennis Erickson.
-ASU ranked 10th in the nation in passing offense (316.7 yds/g) and receiver Gerell Robinson ranked ninth in the nation with 107.
+ASU ranked 10th in the nation in passing offense (316.7 yds/g), and receiver Gerell Robinson ranked ninth in the nation with 107.
 5 receiving yards per game.
 During the 2010 season, Broussard's receiving corps ranked 15th in the nation (286.4) and totaled 279 receptions for 3,437 yards and 23 touchdowns.

 In his first season with the UCLA Bruins in 2012, Broussard directed a running back group headed by senior Johnathan Franklin, who set new school season (1,734 yards) and career (4,403) rushing marks on his way to earning All-America honors.
 Franklin, a finalist for the Doak Walker Award, also set a school record with nine 100-yard rushing games in 2012 and established new marks for both career (4,925) and season (2,062) all-purpose yardage.
-He went on to be selected by the Green Bay Packers in the 2013 NFL Draft.
+He went on to be selected by the Green Bay Packers in the 2013 NFL draft.

 In his second season with the Bruins, Broussard directed a running back group headed by Myles Jack, who won Pac-12 Freshman of the Year honors in 2013.
-Jack set a UCLA single game scoring record with four touchdowns in the win over Washington on November 15.
+Jack set a UCLA single-game scoring record with four touchdowns in the win over Washington on November 15.

-Broussard reconnected with SMU head coach June Jones, the coach that had a part in drafting him in Atlanta, on the Mustangs where he coached the running backs for one season in 2014.
+Broussard reconnected with SMU head coach June Jones, the coach who had a part in drafting him in Atlanta, on the Mustangs where he coached the running backs for one season in 2014.
 During the 2015 season, Broussard was the offensive coordinator at Pasadena City College.

 In April 2017, Broussard was hired as the new head coach at Fort Vancouver High School in Vancouver, Washington.
 In February 2018, Broussard was reported to be taking the head football coaching job at St. Monica Catholic High School in California.
-He now coaches for Union High School in Camas, Washington.